grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 With confidence came a love of her job, and the long shift that Percy was currently asking her to do without breaks seemed like less of a burden than it had at first.
 She found time passed rapidly when her mind was out there swimming in the sea of sound.

-By the clock, it was just after dark when Captain Percy suggested they might want to move up to periscope depth and have a look around at the garbage patch from the surface.
+By the clock, it was just after dark when Percy suggested they might want to move up to periscope depth and have a look around at the garbage patch from the surface.
 The _Prospect_'s batteries were about half discharged, and if it was safe to run on the surface, they could run the diesels and recharge the batteries as usual.
 She asked Cassandra to have one last listen before she started raising the boat.
 Percy shut down the motors entirely so Cassandra could hear as far as possible.

 In this complete silence, Cassandra swung the sonar mics slowly in a full circle around, listening to the sounds of the ocean in every direction.
 As the mics came around towards the rear of the boat, that soft far-off motorized sound arose again, floating up from the depths of the silence.